 Cloud Access Security Broker (CASB): Keeps an eye on cloud apps like Office 365 or Salesforce.
 CASB spots unsanctioned software, protects sensitive data, and helps you stay compliant without blocking legitimate work.

-Together, these four components form the backbone of any strong remote work security approach under SASE.
+Together, these four components form the backbone of any strong modern work security approach under SASE.

-5 Main Benefits of SASE Especially for Hybrid and Remote Workforces
+5 Main Benefits of SASE Especially for Modern Workforces

 Consistent Protection Everywhere